Apollo DB-X18 125cc Dirt Bike Review

-This Apollo Dirt Bike 125cc reviews would normally start like any other, I would summarize my main point, giving you the specs of this dirt bike, provide both pros and cons.
-But with this dirt bike, namely DB-X18, there’s a small catch.
+This Apollo Dirt Bike 125cc review would normally start like any other, I would summarise my main point, giving you the specs of this dirt bike, provide both pros and cons.
+But with this dirt bike, namely DB-X18, there's a small catch.

-You see, if you’re into dirt bikes and off-road driving in general, you’ll probably know what I’m talking about.
-This little bike from China, claims to be the best chinese dirt bike actually spawned a minor conflict among the dirt bike enthusiasts.
+You see, if you're into dirt bikes and off-road driving in general, you'll probably know what I'm talking about.
 First it got a host of bad reviews.
-People were calling it “awful”, “stupid”, “a wreck” and other names all around.
-Then other bike enthusiasts came to the dirt bike’s defense, claiming the negative bike reviews it got were wrong.
+People were calling it "awful", "stupid", "a wreck" and other names all around.
+Then other bike enthusiasts came to the dirt bike's defence, claiming the negative bike reviews it got were wrong.

 Now don't get me wrong, the dirt bike reviewer scene is small, at least when compared to, let's say, a fandom of any anime you can name.
 So this conflict was a very minor event at best.
 But it got enough traction for at least a different kind of review.

 For this text, I will be approaching the topic of this bike by talking about its negatives first.
 Now when I say "negatives", I mean both the negative sides brought up by the people who didn't like the bike AND the actual problems you might face with this product.
 Then I will focus on its positives, including the points that the defenders of 125cc made.
 Only at the end will I focus on its features and other minor details.